Pyry-Santahuhta/Wikipedia-link-to-link-finder/README.md

 To start, download the repository from github.
 In the repository, install the dependencies with
 - npm install

+#Development launch
+To start the backend server in dev mode run:
+- npm run dev-backend
+To start the frontend in dev mode run:
+- npm run dev-frontend

+#Production launch
-After that, start the server with
+To start the backend server in production mode run:
+- npm run dev-backend

+To start the frontend in production mode run:
+- npm run build
-- npm start
+- npm run launch-frontend